-Intended primarily for feedback on recent BCFP articles and for brief statements about current professional forestry issues.
+Letters: The letters section is for readers responding to recent articles and for brief statements about current ABCFP, professional, or forestry issues.
 The editor reserves the right to edit and condense letters.
+Letters must adhere to standards of fairness, accuracy, legality, and civility.
 Anonymous letters are not accepted.
-Maximum word count: 300.
+(Maximum word count: 300.)

-Feature articles must be on issues relevant to the profession of forestry and our readers.
+- Feature Articles: Feature articles must be on issues relevant to the profession of forestry and our readers.
 Priority is given to articles written by ABCFP registrants.
 Submissions should include high resolution photos and short biographies (50 words max) of all authors.
 Accompanying images are encouraged.
-Maximum word count: 1,000.
+(Maximum word count: 1,000.)

-Though not a science journal, we do publish articles about forestry-related research.
+- Case Studies/Research Updates/Science in Action: Though not a science journal, we do publish articles about forestry-related research.
 Submissions should explain the research and relate it to our readers.
 Submissions should include high resolution photos and short biographies (50 words max) of all authors.
 Accompanying images are encouraged.
-Maximum word count: 1,000.
+(Maximum word count: 1,000.)

-It is very important to ABCFP registrants to receive word of the passing of a colleague.
+- Obituaries: It is very important to ABCFP registrants to receive word of the passing of a colleague.
 The editorial team relies on ABCFP registrants and/or family members to provide obituaries for publication.
 Submissions should include a high resolution image.
-Maximum word count: 300.
+(Maximum word count: 300.)

 We are unable to pay authors for the articles we publish; however, all article and case study submissions are eligible for the annual BC Forest Professional Best Article Award, which recognize outstanding contributions.
 This award is presented during the ABCFP annual forestry conference and AGM.